minerupset/minerupset.github.io/blog-folder/docs/2021/Why-Excel-and-VBA.md

 ---
 title: Excel & VBA are Gateway Drugs
 description: Excel and VBA introduce important aspects of software development in an easy-to-use package with real-world applications and a project-focused mindset
+keywords: Excel, VBA, Software
 date: Dec.
 13, 2021
 #update_date: Dec.
 20, 2021
 duration: 15 min
 tags:
     - Excel
     - VBA
     - Software
 hide:
     - navigation
 ---

 # Excel and VBA Are Gateway Drugs